rcdevs/nextcloud_openotp_auth/README.md

-# Rcdevs Openotp
+# RCDevs OpenOTP

-RCDevs OpenOTP Plugin for Nextcloud version 1.5.0 Copyright (c) 2010-2022 RCDevs SA, All rights reserved.
+RCDevs OpenOTP Plugin for Nextcloud version 1.5.0 Copyright (c) 2010-2023 RCDevs Security SA, All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License